dyth/ARMSurveySwarm/3pi/README.md

 ## Library

-A fork of Chris Styles's library, but with an added function for returning an int array[5] of calibrated values from the five reflectance sensors.
+A fork of Chris Styles's library, but with an added function for returning an `int array[5]` of calibrated values from the five reflectance sensors.

-This can be done by:

-> int sensors[5];

-> m3pi.calibrated_sensor (sensors);
+The function is `m3pi.calibrated_sensor(sensors);`, where sensors is an `int array[5]`.

 calibrated sensor values are between 0 and 1000.